Crutiatix/TICuare/README.md

 ----------------

 ### Elements
-Everything what you create in Tincuare will be made from **element**:
+Everything what you create in TICuare will be made from **element**:
 ```lua
 myElement = ticuare.element({
   x = 10,                   -- position x